containeroo/certalert/README.md

     Flags:
     - `-A, --all`: Prints all certificates.
     - `-o, --output`: Specify the output format.
 Supported formats: `text`, `json`, `yaml`.
+    - `--auto-reload-config`: Detects config changes and reloads the configuration file.

     Examples: